 There are seven separate items, and they deal with the contributions of Diophantus and Pappus.
 The first document (5.A) analyzes the solutions to some problems in Diophantus' Arithmetica from a more general perspective, the second (5.B) proves the previously cited result of Diophantus which states that a positive difference of two cubes of (positive) rational numbers can also be represented as the sum of two cubes of (other positive) rational numbers, the third (5.C) considers a third degree equation in two unknowns in Diophantus' Arithmetica which is solved using ideas from geometry, the fourth (5.D) has a graph of the curve in the coordinate plane defined by the third degree equation in (5.C), the fifth (5.E) derives the Pappus (or Pappus - Guldin) Centroid Theorems for surfaces and solids of revolution using methods from integral calculus), and the sixth (5.F) discusses the Pappus Area Theorem, which is a generalization of Euclid's approach to the Pythagorean Theorem in the Elements.
-Finally, the seventh (5.G) concerns a geometric theorem of Pappus which was quite different from most results in classical Greek geometry and foreshadowed some later developments.
+Finally, the seventh (5.G) concerns a geometric theorem of Pappus (his Hexagon Theorem, which can be viewed as a special case of a much later result due to B. Pascal) that is guite different from most results in classical Greek geometry and foreshadowed some later developments.